codeStG/tdd/UPER.md

      into NonTaxable.
 TBD</b>

-4. The specific pos.products will extend from their respective abstract class and have the following variables:
+4. The specific products will extend from their respective abstract class and have the following variables:
     - String name;
     - double priceWithoutTax;
     - double priceWithTax;